Director / Ballet instructor / Choreographer

 Guest Contemporary Instructor / Choreographer

 Carol Mendes is a choreographer, dance filmmaker, and dance educator.
 A native of Brazil, she received her BFA in Dance and her Teaching Certificate from State University of Campinas (Brazil).
 She also holds a Master’s of Fine Arts in Dance Performance and Choreography from New York University, Tisch School of the Arts.
 Her choreography has been presented at La Mama, Joe’s Pub, Judson Church, Triskelion Arts, Martha Graham Studio Theater, Alvin Ailey Citigroup Theater, and at Dixon Place, among others.
 As a dance filmmaker, Carol has worked with the New York City Ballet Media Department as Production Assistant and Media Fellow.
 She co-directed and edited her own dance films screened in Brazil, Finland, US, Argentina, and France.
 She worked as the Production Director and Curator of WestFest Dance Festival in NYC, and she recently spent a year traveling all over the world.
 She was an artist in residence at Haihatus Art Center in Finland.
 She has also has participated in classes with Icelandic Dance Company, in Reykjavick.
 Carol recently received a scholarship to study the ORFF-SCHULWERK method at UNICAMP, in Brazil.
 She was the Production Director of the X EEMU (UNICAMP’s Music Education Encounter) and her newest Dance film project “Untranslatable” has premiered at Danca em Foco back in August 2017 in Brazil.
 Carol just moved to Vancouver, BC and she’s looking forward to sharing her passion for dance, art, and culture in our city.
 Carol is our new contemporary instructor and choreographer this season at Debbie Lee Dance Academy & Company.
 Welcome Carol.
-We are extremely excited to have new and fresh energy!
+We are extremely excited to have new and fresh energy with your amazing talents!

 Flamenco and Spanish Classico Dance instructor / Choreographer